 That One Sidequest: Most of the trials are funny to do.
 Timed trials, with special mention to the titans's ones and Olrox's one, however, are not.

 The Untwist: The trailer makes it clear that "there is no resurrection!
 Only the living death you see before you!"

-What Could Have Been or In Name Only (it depends on who you ask, hence it's presence here): Prior to the game's release Konami announced the game as simply "Lords of Shadow,"note Which was originally going to be an original IP so as not to compete with Castlevania Judgement.
+What Could Have Been or In-Name-Only (it depends on who you ask, hence it's presence here): Prior to the game's release Konami announced the game as simply "Lords of Shadow,"note Which was originally going to be an original game so as not to compete with Castlevania Judgement.